History

 History of the United Way of Carlisle & Cumberland County

-Established in 1918, United Way of Carlisle & Cumberland County is 94 years old.
-2012 will mark our 95th consecutive campaign.
-The organization has had many familiar names including the Red Feather, Community Chest, and United Fund.
-In 1970 when United Way became a cohesive national organization, we changed our name to United Way of the Greater Carlisle Area.
+Established in 1918, United Way of Carlisle & Cumberland County is 104 years old.
+2022 will mark their 104th consecutive campaign.
+The organization has had many familiar names, including the Red Feather, Community Chest, and United Fund.
+In 1970, when United Way became a cohesive national organization, they changed their name to United Way of the Greater Carlisle Area.
 In June of 2001, United Way was able to create a “Community Services Center” at 145 S. Hanover Street, offering incubation services to small nonprofits.
-They also adopted a new name reflecting our increased presence in the region – United Way of Carlisle & Cumberland County.
+They also adopted a new name reflecting their increased presence in the region – United Way of Carlisle & Cumberland County.

-The current United Way of Carlisle and Cumberland County provides funding to 28 partner agencies and 44 programs.
-It also runs a very successful Success by 6 program, heating assistance program, tax assistance programs and a prescription assistance program.
+The current United Way of Carlisle and Cumberland County provides funding to 23 partner agencies and 35 programs.
+It also runs a very successful Success By 6 program, heating assistance program, tax assistance programs and a prescription assistance program.
 They have a successful history of partnering with local agencies on projects such as Pandemic Preparedness, transitioning teams when local companies are closing or significantly downsizing, agency fairs and financial management courses.